Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

-The energetic output in BEGE may be large by the ample energy reservoir in angular momentum of rotating black holes, exceeding that of rotating neutron stars by some two orders of magnitude opens a radically new window to energetic bursts in gravitational waves with durations up to minutes. {If detected, LIGO-Virgo and KAGRA probes may reveal rotating black holes by calorimetry on their output in gravitational waves} \citep{van02b}.
+Of particular interest is {\em enhancement} of $E_J$ by up to two orders of magnitude in (angular momentum conserving) core-collapse of a hyper-massive neutron star to a Kerr black hole, in the immediate aftermath of a merger or CC-SN.
+Such radically changes the outlook on potentially observable multi-messenger emission in catalytic conversion of $E_J$ by a surrounding accretion disk or torus into gravitational radiation, MeV-neutrinos, mass-ejecta and electromagnetic radiation \citep{van03}. {If detected, LIGO-Virgo and KAGRA probes may reveal rotating black holes by calorimetry on their output in gravitational waves} \citep{van02b}.
 In general terms, gravitational radiation from non-axisymmetries associated with core-collapse of high angular momentum progenitors and non-axisymmetric collapse has been well appreciated \citep{bek73,thu74,nov75,eps76,det81}, see further \cite[e.g.][]{det81,kot06,ott09,fry11}.
-Here, we emphasise potentially extreme luminosities from non-axisymmetric accretion flows down to ISCO powered by the angular momentum of the central black hole \citep{van01b}, and hence the need for a general search method for both ascending chirps and descending chirps from accretion flows onto rotating black holes \citep{lev15}.
+Potentially extreme energy ${\cal E}$ in gravitational radiation may derive from non-axisymmetric accretion flows down to ISCO powered by $E_J$ of the central black hole \citep{van01b}.
+Generated by matter in possibly turbulent motion, this calls for {\em un-modeled} searches for ascending chirps and descending chirps.